 Helping bring market-based solutions to social and environmental problems is Seth’s reason for being a lawyer.
 He began his career with seven years at Denver-based Davis, Graham & Stubbs, working on acquisitions, financings, licensing and services transactions in various industries including telecoms and healthcare.
 He started his own practice in 1993, providing across-the-board counsel to start-ups and emerging ventures, mostly in the tech space.

 In 2007, he left the law to help his wife Rhonda Hess launch an online training provider for solo professionals.
 But he couldn’t resist the allure of putting his legal skills to work for mission-driven businesses.
-He was deeply involved in negotiating and drafting the legislation that brought the benefit corporation form to Colorado in 2013, and he joined Campbell Law Group the same year.
+He was deeply involved in negotiating and drafting the legislation that brought the benefit corporation form to Colorado in 2013, and he joined Blue Dot the same year.

 Seth is a Colorado native whose favorite place to be is outside, especially getting lost on the side of a mountain.